 Of course, fresh fruit and vegetables from the garden, your local farmer’s market or grocery store are always the best, but they may not be available in an emergency situation.
 The facilities may all be closed.
 If we are quarantined, for instance, say for 30 days, what do you have in your house this very minute you can eat, and for how long?

 What about water?
 I know the American Red Cross states one gallon of water per person per day.
 I disagree.
 It’s better than nothing, but I get thirsty just thinking I could only have one gallon per day.

 I live in the desert where it can get up to 115-120 degrees in the summer.
-I highly recommend a minimum of 2-gallons per person per day, but preferably 4-gallons.
+I highly recommend a minimum of 2 gallons per person per day, but preferably 4 gallons.

 Now, some of the cans or jars of fruit and vegetables have liquid in them that would help with the liquid we need to hydrate ourselves.
 But, I am a water drinker, big time.
 Just giving you the heads up, be prepared with water.

 We are all aware of the different disasters like ice storms, snow storms, flooding, hurricanes, and tornadoes, to name just a few that we see going on all around the country.
-We could also have a pandemic, and be quarantined to our homes.
+We could also have a pandemic, and be quarantined in our homes.

 I hope this never happens, but it could.
 I don’t know if you remember me talking about the POD (Point of Distribution) that’s been started all over the US via church facilities and controlled by your local health department.
 Here’s a link if you missed it: Point of Distribution

 A local church leader in the neighborhood asked me if I would participate in the distribution of antibiotics in case of a pandemic as shown above.
 Several churches and organizations were asked to go to a local center and be trained on how to do this.
 I dragged Mark to the training.